bootlin/training-materials/slides/sysdev-application-development/sysdev-application-development.typ

 - In terms of application development, developing on embedded Linux is exactly the same as developing on a desktop Linux system

-- All existing skills can be re-used, without any particular adaptation
+- All existing skills can be reused, without any particular adaptation

 - All existing libraries, either third-party or in-house, can be integrated into the embedded Linux system